markpendlebury/.github/README.md

 ## Prerequisites

 Note that for the reusable workflows to be affective, your repository should follow a certain file structure.
-See example repo.
+[See example repo](https://github.com/IAG-Ent/iag-ecp-example-repo)
 You should also have your environment configured and have `ACCOUNT_ID` and `AWS_OIDC_ROLE` in variables.

 ## Table of Contents